VaibhavSys/vaibhav-studio-old/content/posts/check-directory-usage-linux/index.md

 #### Lets break that command down

+* `sudo` - The command starts with sudo because most of the files and directories inside the /etc directory are owned by the root user and are not readable by the regular users.
 * `du` - The command
 * `s` - Display only the total size of the specified directory, do not display file size totals for subdirectories.
 * `h` - Print sizes in a human-readable format (`h`).